UofT-DSI/applying_statistical_concepts/README.md

 **Assignments**

 Assignments will cover key statistical concepts and related code implementation.
 One assignment is assigned per week, for three weeks, for a total of 3 assignments.
 Assignments will be introduced in class, can be discussed in tutorial, and questions can be ask of the Instructor and/or TA over email.
 Assignments are due by midnight on Sundays.
 Please arrange for extensions *in advance* with the Instructor, [Navona](navona.calarco@mail.utoronto.ca).
-Please email submissions, as an RMarkdown PDF, to the TA, [Julia](julia.gallucci@mail.utoronto.ca), titled `DSI: Assignemtn X, Name`.
+Please email submissions, as an RMarkdown PDF, to the TA, [Julia](julia.gallucci@mail.utoronto.ca), titled `DSI: Assignment X, Name`.

 Assignment Due-dates
 | Assessment        | Content         | Due Date |